Make the Most of Your Traditional IRA†

 - A major advantage of investing in an IRA is tax-deferred compounding of earnings.

-- By April 1 following the year in which you reach age 70½, you must begin withdrawals from your IRA.
+- You must begin withdrawals from your IRA by April 1 following the year in which you reach age 70½.

 - Individuals under the age of 59½ can make penalty-free withdrawals to pay college expenses for themselves, a spouse, children, or grandchildren.
 Such distributions may still be taxed as ordinary income.